ihavethatonvinyl/blog/content/conversations/in-conversation-with-music-journalist-martin-douglas.md

 the guitar player of noisy rock band Weaklung, you can find him a few times a week browsing the bins at Reckless in The Loop on his lunch break.*

+*Martin Douglas has been a working music journalist since 2010.
+He has written for publications such as Pitchfork, Bandcamp Daily, and respected music blog POW, as well as many others.
+Martin currently lives in North Seattle and works for KEXP, where he authors the long-running Pacific Northwest music column “Throwaway Style” and was the co-host and co-producer of the Webby-nominated podcasts Fresh off the Spaceship and The Cobain 50.
+He makes productive use of his record collection by spinning vinyl-only DJ sets around Seattle on occasion.*